 Please contact your employment insurance provider for advice on employment law and contracts.

-The Coronavirus National Testing Programme has now expanded to include all personal care assistants (PAs), across both health and social care, who are having to self-isolate due to having coronavirus-like symptoms or because a member of their household has symptoms.
+The Coronavirus National Testing Programme includes all personal care assistants (PAs), across both health and social care, who are having to self-isolate due to having coronavirus-like symptoms or because a member of their household has symptoms.

-Further information about the programme, including a note about the national testing programme, confirmation of employment and eligibility for testing - letter of ID and presentation slides can be found on Skills for Care’s specific COVID-19 pages for individual employers.
+Further information about the programme, can be found on Skills for Care’s webpages on COVID-19 pages for individual employers.

 All frontline health and social care workers should get the winter flu vaccination - including all Personal Assistants (PAs).
 For the first time, this year, PAs will be able to access the vaccine free of charge from GPs and community pharmacies, via the NHS Complementary Scheme.
 This vaccination is available now.
 (Local availability may vary).

 To access the scheme, PAs will simply need to attend a GP surgery or community pharmacy and identify themselves as a PA.
 However, we are aware that individuals have been asked to provide proof in the past and we have therefore provided a letter that can be used for identification, as attached.